WenqiOfficial/aseprite_builder/README.md

             matrix:
                 os: [windows-latest, ubuntu-latest, macOS-latest]
 4. Save and commit.
-5. On every push to master and every day, the workflow will check for new Aseprite releases
+5. On every push to master and every day, the workflow will check for new Aseprite releases.
+6. **You can also start a build manually with /.actions/workflows/aseprite_build_deploy_manually.yml**
+7. Waiting for Action's building.
+8. Find final files in your Github Release !

 # Technical details
 This workflow follows the instructions as described at [Aseprite repo](https://github.com/aseprite/aseprite/blob/master/INSTALL.md)